pharo-pkg/pakbot/tutorial/work-with-package-repository.md

-# Tutorial: How to to work with a Cargo Package Repository?
+# Tutorial: How to work with a Cargo Package Repository?

 Before starting this tutorial, please ensure you already have [Cargo installed](https://github.com/demarey/cargo#install-cargo).